massalabs/massa-web3/README.md

 ## Contributing

-Community contributions are the backbone of our projects.
-If you wish to be a part of our growth and improve our tools, we'd love to have you!
-Please consult the [CONTRIBUTING guidelines](CONTRIBUTING.md) of the respective project.
+We welcome contributions from the community!

+If you would like to contribute to `massa-web3`, please read the [CONTRIBUTING file](CONTRIBUTING.md).

 ## License

 All projects within the Massa Web3 Workspace are released under the [MIT License](LICENSE).

-## Powered By

-These tools are developed with ❤️ by MassaLabs.
-Check out the [Powered By](powered-by.md) section to see the open-source projects that make our tools possible.